-The pay committee will be attended by the head in an advisory capacity.
-Where the pay committee has invited either a representative of the LA or the external adviser to attend and offer advice on the determination of the head's pay, that person will withdraw at the same time as the Headteacher while the committee reaches its decision.
+The pay committee will be attended by the Headteacher in an advisory capacity.

+Where the pay committee has invited either a representative of the LA or the external adviser to attend and offer advice on the determination of the Headteacher's pay, that person will withdraw at the same time as the Headteacher while the committee reaches its decision.

 Any member of the committee required to withdraw will do so.

 The responsibilities of the pay committee will be determined from time to time by the Governing Body.

 The current responsibilities are:

-- to establish and review annually the school's pay policy and staffing structure and submit it to the Governing Body for approval - to achieve the aims of the whole school pay policy in a fair and equal manner - to determine salary on appointment of a Teacher - to apply the criteria set by the whole school pay policy and take decisions regarding the pay of all Teachers including the Headteacher, following consideration of the recommendations of appraisal reports and relevant advice. - to ensure that the Headteacher is informed of the outcome of any pay decision and the right of appeal. - to observe all statutory and contractual obligations; - to minute clearly the reasons for all decisions and report the fact of these decisions to the next meeting of the full Governing Body;

-- to recommend to the Governing Body the annual budget needed for pay, bearing in mind the need to ensure the availability of monies to support any exercise of pay discretion; - to keep abreast of relevant developments and to advise the Governing Body when the school's pay policy needs to be revised; - to work with the Headteacher in ensuring that the Governing Body complies with the Appraisal Regulations 2012 (Teachers).
+- to establish and review annually the school's pay policy and staffing structure and submit any proposed changes to the full Governing Body for approval - to achieve the aims of the whole school pay policy in a fair and equal manner - to delegate to the Headteacher the determination of the salary on appointment of a teacher - to apply the criteria set by the whole school pay policy and take decisions regarding the pay of all teachers, following consideration of the recommendations of appraisal reports and relevant advice. - if Headteacher is not present at the Committee meeting, to ensure that the Headteacher is informed of the outcome of any pay decision and the right of appeal. - to observe all statutory and contractual obligations; - to minute clearly the reasons for all decisions and via those minutes, report the fact of these decisions to the full Governing Body; - to recommend to the Governing Body the annual budget needed for pay, bearing in mind the need to ensure the availability of monies to support any exercise of pay discretion; - to keep abreast of relevant developments and to advise the Governing Body when the school's pay policy needs to be revised; - to work with the Headteacher in ensuring that the Governing Body complies with the Appraisal Regulations 2012 (teachers)

-The report of the pay committee will be placed in the confidential section of the Governing Body's agenda and will either be received or referred back.
+The report of the pay committees will be placed in the confidential section of the Governing Body's agenda and will either be received or referred back.
 Reference back may occur only if the pay committee has exceeded its powers under the policy.